-Step Up AT - Half-Day, Knowledge and Awareness Professional Development Workshop
+Step Up AT - Half-Day, Knowledge and Awareness Workshop

-- A. Coaches introduce themselves and invite teacher(s) to share information about her/himself. - B. Provide overview of Step Up AT program and website. - C. Demonstrate how to log-in and access the StepUpAT.org website and related resources. - D. Demonstrate all the AT devices in the Lending Library including the iPad and associated apps and how to request device loans.
+- A. Coaches introduce themselves and invite teacher(s) to share information about her/himself. - B. Provide overview of Step Up AT program and website. - C. Demonstrate how to log-in and access the StepUpAT.org website and related resources. - D. Demonstrate AT devices in the AT Kit or from the Lending Library including the iPad and associated apps and how to request device loans.